BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 Select the vanilla cape first, then the custom cape second, and Transfer Weights.
 {.is-warning}

+Once you have transfered weights to all of the custom armor meshes, you can hide the vanilla armor meshes.
 ## Testing the weights
 Now we need to test the weights to see if any need fixing.

 First, we need to assign an armature to our custom armor.
-If you haven't deleted all of the vanilla armor armatures, you can use one of those.
+If you haven't deleted all of the vanilla armor armatures, you can use one of them.
 If not, just import vanilla armor GR2, delete the imported meshes but keep the armature.

+> Armors and clothes use the same armature as the naked body does, so we might refer to it as Body Armature.
+{.is-info}

 - **Select all of the meshes of your custom armor**, then **select the armature last**, then press `CTRL+P` with the cursor in the viewport and Set Parent to `Object Keep Transform`.
 This will parent your custom armor meshes to the body armature.
 ![14_set_armature_parent.png](/weight_painting_armor_tutorial/14_set_armature_parent.png)